What is a fractional CTO? A guide for SME owners

 How does a fractional CTO differ from a consultant?

 A technology consultant produces a report and walks away.
 A fractional CTO stays embedded, owns the technology decisions continuously, and is accountable for the delivered result.
 The distinction matters because most of the problems SMEs face with technology are not one off audits.
 They are ongoing: new vendor decisions, new features, new integrations, developer management.
-A consultant solves the problem you bring to the meeting.
-A fractional CTO owns the category permanently.
-The comparison to a full time CTO is equally important.
-A full time CTO owns the engineering organisation, manages the team, and is in the leadership meeting every week.
-A fractional CTO does everything a CTO does strategically but works across two or three clients simultaneously, which is how they deliver the same outcome at 10 to 25 percent of the cost.
+A consultant solves the problem you bring to the meeting and bills for the engagement.
+A fractional CTO owns the category permanently and is judged on whether the systems work.
+If you want the full breakdown of those roles, what does a fractional CTO do walks through the day to day.
+The comparison with a full time CTO is equally important.
+A full time CTO owns the engineering organization, manages the team, and sits in the leadership meeting every week.
+A fractional CTO does everything a CTO does strategically but works across two or three clients at once, which is how the same outcome lands at 10 to 25 percent of the cost.

 When do you need one?

 The right time to hire a fractional CTO is when technology decisions are slowing down revenue and the founder is making them without confidence.
-Specific signals: you have built three versions of the same feature because nobody decided the right architecture upfront, your developer costs keep growing but the product does not feel more stable, you are about to raise a round and investors are asking questions you cannot answer, or you are paying for tools that do not talk to each other because no one made the integration call.
-The full list of signals is in our guide to when to hire a fractional CTO.
+Specific signals: you have built three versions of the same feature because nobody decided the architecture upfront, your developer costs keep growing but the product does not feel more stable, you are about to raise and investors are asking questions you cannot answer, or you are paying for tools that do not talk to each other because no one made the integration call.
+The full set of signals lives in the guide on when to hire a fractional CTO.
 The short version: if you are making technology decisions you are not qualified to make, and those decisions are slowing the business down, the cost of a fractional CTO is lower than the cost of the decisions you are getting wrong.

 What is a fractional CTO?

 A fractional CTO is a senior technology leader who provides CTO level oversight and execution to a business on a part time basis.
-The fractional model is the standard structure for SMEs between £500k and £5m revenue that need technology leadership but cannot justify a full time hire at £180k to £250k per year.
+The fractional model is the standard structure for SMEs between £500k and £5m in revenue that need technology leadership but cannot justify a full time hire at £180k to £250k per year.
+The deliverable is made decisions and built systems, not reports.

 How does a fractional CTO differ from a part time CTO?

-A part time CTO is typically an employee who works reduced hours.
-A fractional CTO is a professional who works across multiple clients simultaneously, bringing cross business pattern recognition that a part time employee cannot.
+A part time CTO is usually an employee who works reduced hours.
+A fractional CTO works across multiple clients at once, which brings cross business pattern recognition that a single employer part timer cannot.
 The fractional model also means no recruitment cost, no notice period, and no equity required.